-ALBANY, NY - The New York State Senate Republican Conference today unveiled the 'Safer NY Plan,' an extensive legislative package equipped to prevent targeted violence against New Yorkers.
+ALBANY, NY - Senator Fred Akshar and the New York State Senate Republican Conference unveiled the 'Safer NY Plan,' an extensive legislative package equipped to prevent targeted violence against New Yorkers.
 The plan comes in the wake of the tragic events in the City of Buffalo and Uvalde, Texas.
-The Senate Republican plan involves re-investing in the mental health system, deterring and fighting violent crime, supporting communities with violence prevention Task Forces, and additional measures.
+The Senate Republican plan involves reinvesting in the mental health system, deterring and fighting violent crime, supporting communities with violence prevention Task Forces, and additional measures.